Agricultural Air Services

 The 2016 Guidance Aviation Instrument Rating Scholarship includes:

-Prospective female applicants are encouraged to go to the guidance.aero/2016-guidance-aviation-instrument-scholarship to find out more about the Guidance Aviation instrument scholarship.
-Or email Whirly-Girl#694 Colleen Chen at email@example.com.Guidance Aviation is an FAA-approved Part 141 helicopter flight training institution with flight operations in Prescott, Arizona. and Baton Rouge, Louisiana.
+Guidance Aviation is an FAA-approved Part 141 helicopter flight training institution with flight operations in Prescott, Arizona. and Baton Rouge, Louisiana.
 Through their collegiate partner programs, graduates earn both their associate of applied science degree, aviation technology in helicopters, and the necessary FAA certificates and ratings (CFII) to become professional helicopter pilots.
 Guidance Aviation is a military friendly organization and the majority its employees and students are U.S. military veterans.

-First the scholarship sponsors and judges rate/rank the applicants in order of qualification, then Whirly-Girls scholarship committee reviews each application.
-They consider each applicant’s scholarship request, the sponsor’s and judge’s ratings, and make the final decisions on which applicants earns a scholarship.
+4. The Whirly-Girls scholarship committee considers each applicant’s scholarship ranking requests as well as the sponsor’s and judge’s ratings.
+They make the final decisions on which applicants earn a scholarship.

-Scholarships are awarded at the Whirly-Girls annual banquet during the HAI’s HELI-EXPO convention, usually held in the first few days of March, and must be used by the scholarship recipient by the end of the calendar year it was awarded.
+5. Scholarships are awarded at the Whirly-Girls annual awards banquet during the HAI’s HELI-EXPO convention, usually held in the first week of March, and must be used by each scholarship recipient by the end of the calendar year it was awarded.
 Members may apply for up an unlimited number of scholarships, but each applicant will be awarded at most one scholarship per year.

 Nick Mayhew is currently employed as Senior Program Manager at L3 Link Simulation and Training in Texas.
 He is the 2017 recipient of the Helicopter Association International W.A.
 “Dub” Blessing Flight Instructor of the Year Award.